jlwry/Breakpoint-Analysis/README.md

     'path/to/your/data.txt',
-    angle_column=1,      # Adjust to your angle column moment_column=2,     # Adjust to your moment column standing_column=5    # Adjust to your standing/baseline column
+    angle_column=1,      # Adjust to your angle column moment_column=2,     # Adjust to your moment column standing_column=5    # Adjust to your standing column )
-)
 ```